zcloud-01/icp-banking-microservices/README.md

    * Click **Subscribe**.

-8. Modify the *banking-application/public/js/bankingAPI.js* in your banking application.
+8. Modify the bankingAPI.js application.

+   * Go to the directory containing the bankingAPI.js file.

+   `cd zcloud(nn)-icp-banking-microservices/banking-application/public/js`

    ![alt text](images/client_id_secret.png "javascript code")

+   * Use your favorite editor, for example, on Windows workstation:  **notepad bankingAPI.js**

    * Replace *YOUR_CLIENT_ID_HERE* by your client ID value from the IBM API developer portal.

    * Replace *YOUR_CLIENT_SECRET_HERE* by your client Secret value from the IBM API developer portal.